-Our longest running event, held on the first Saturday (1st July 2017), as it has been from its inception back in 2004.
-We present our most relaxed and chilled show & shine event of the year.
-A chance for everyone to bask in the sunshine at Castlewellan forest park, it includes our charity BBQ and the ever popular car limbo contest.
+Our longest running event, usually held on the first Saturday of July since its inception back in 2004.
+We presented one of our most relaxed and chilled show & shine events of the year.
+A chance for everyone to bask in the sunshine at Castlewellan forest park.
+Unfortunately since 2019 we are no longer able to hold this event, but it has been substituted by our equally relaxed summer event, EuroTreffen.

 With a summer of travelling to shows throughout Ireland, Scotland and England, the GTINI team like to close out the car show season on the last Saturday in September with Titanic Dubs.
 It is held at the unique heritage location of the Titanic’s Dry Dock & Pump House; the very dock where the Titanic itself was built.
 Once again like Castlewellan this is a laid back show, and a great way to end the season.